microsoft/windows-rs/.github/readme.md

 }
 ```

-To reduce build time, use a `bindings` crate rather than simply a module.
+To reduce build time, use a dedicated `bindings` crate.
 This will allow Cargo to cache the results and build your project far more quickly.
 More examples [can be found here](https://github.com/microsoft/windows-samples-rs).
 Robert Mikhayelyan's [Minesweeper](https://github.com/robmikh/minesweeper-rs) is also a great example.

 A more in-depth getting started guide can also be found [here](../docs/getting-started.md).